mitechie/sqlalchemy_pyohio2011/src/presentation.rst

 SqlAlchemy: A Python ORM
 ========================
-So powerful, if brought me from PHP to Python in a hurry.
+One of the top 5 reasons to use Python

 - Rick Harding